Sustainability

 Suggested Reading/Listening/Following

-Listen to the Clotheshorse podcast and follow Amanda on instagram
+Listen to the Clotheshorse podcast, follow Amanda on instagram and financially support them on Patreon if you can!

 Read Aja Barber’s book, “Consumed”, and follow Aja on instagram